JTSTAM02/tic-tac-toe/psuedocode.md

 ## Solutions
 - Ensure tiles are only clicked once by creating a variable and setting it to clicked tiles (prevent multiple clicks on same tile)
-- Have players insert their name after the press of Start Game button *After your press Play Game, an input bar will pop up asking for name for player A and then Player B
+- Have players insert their name after the press of Start Game button
+  * After your press Play Game, an input bar will pop up asking for name for player A and then Player B
- -
+ - click of tile produces correct symbol based on array of turns **?**
+ - set variable for number of tursn (see next section)

 ### Variables Needed